jakubchynoradsky/wide_floating_button/README.md

 ```Dart
 import 'FloatingButton.dart';
 ```
-2. Create Scaffold with `floatingActionButton` and as parametr use FloatingButton widget (onTap and child required).
+2. Create Scaffold with property `floatingActionButton` and as value use FloatingButton widget (onTap and child required).
 ```Dart
 Scaffold(
   appBar: AppBar(